awslabs/LISA/README.md

 client.models.list()
 ```

-To use the models being served by LISA, the client needs four changes:
+To use the models being served by LISA, the client needs only a few changes:

 1. Specify the `base_url` as the LISA Serve ALB, using the /v2/serve route at the end, similar to the apiBase in the [Continue example](#continue-jetbrains-and-vs-code-plugin)
-2. Change the api_key to be any string.
-This will be ignored by LISA, but for the OpenAI library to not fail, it needs to be defined.
-3. Add the `default_headers` option, setting the header for "Api-Key" to a valid token value, defined in DynamoDB from the [token creation](#programmatic-api-tokens) steps
+2. Add the API key that you generated from the [token generation steps](#programmatic-api-tokens) as your `api_key` field.
-4. If using a self-signed cert, you must provide a certificate path for validating SSL.
+3. If using a self-signed cert, you must provide a certificate path for validating SSL.
 If you're using an ACM or public cert, then this may be omitted.
    1. We provide a convenience function in the `lisa-sdk` for generating a cert path from an IAM certificate ARN if one is provided in the `RESTAPI_SSL_CERT_ARN` environment variable.

 The Code block will now look like this and you can continue to use the library without any other modifications.